Guilty Pleasures Reality TV Showdown: 'Newlyweds: Nick and Jessica' vs. 'Britney & Kevin: Chaotic'

 PopWatch is on a quest to determine the Greatest Guilty Pleasure Reality TV Show of All Time.
-We have 32 seeded contestants in four categories (see full bracket here), and we’re moving on to the Celeb-Reality category (much like questioning the “realness” of the “Real” Lives category, we know that the Kardashians are only a certain level of celebrity).
+We have 32 seeded contestants in four categories, and we're moving on to the Celeb-Reality category (much like questioning the "realness" of the "Real" Lives category, we know that the Kardashians are only a certain level of celebrity).
 After you vote, please leave comments about why you love the show you chose.

 Quarterfinals, Celeb-Reality: Newlyweds: Nick and Jessica vs. Britney & Kevin: Chaotic

 Back when "celebreality" was shiny and new and we believed that if someone called his brother to help move in oversized furniture it was his idea and not a producer's, MTV cameras followed the union of Nick Lachey and Jessica Simpson and we were shocked to find ourselves invested.
 We had conversations about what a normal, decent guy Nick was and how he seemed to genuinely appreciate his wife, who genuinely didn't know if Chicken of the Sea was fish or fowl.
 That's why we were genuinely sad when the show went from, as we called it, "a light, Kate Hudson-style romantic comedy into a painful, John Cassavetes-esque portrait of a marriage on the brink."
 But, of course, we still watched. – Mandi Bierly

 Britney & Kevin: Chaotic